The SIM Story

 Fiscal responsibility for the management of the program rests with the Dean's office.
 The Office of External Affairs also assists with program publicity, media relations and special events.

-With the end of the fiscal year 2009 (June 30th) Professor Andrew Karolyi handed off the duties as the director of the SIM program to Professor Kewei Hou.
-Professor Karolyi lead the SIM program for almost 10 years.
+With the end of the fiscal year 2009 (June 30th) Professor Andrew Karolyi handed off the duties as the director of the SIM program to Professor Kewei Hou, who is still in charge of the program today.

 Support from the securities industry has been extensive.
 In the early stages it was difficult just to acknowledge the many offers of help.
 Over time, we have found effective channels for this support which now includes summer internships, speakers, and state-of-the-art investment information services, as well as economical commissions for trades and services.

 A 2nd year MBA student is responsible for essential "backroom" operations such as accounting, reporting, website updates and lab supervision.
 This student works with the program over an entire year which eliminates many problems we initially encountered with a quarterly turnover in student managers.